 - The Loud House:

-- In "Back in Black", Lucy dyes her hair blonde and wears a pink outfit instead of her usual black and white one, and starts talking like a Valley Girl and avoiding mentioning her morbid interests, to impress her crush Rocky.
+- In "Back in Black", Lucy hair is suddenly blonde and she wears a pink outfit instead of her usual black and white one, and starts talking like a Valley Girl and avoiding mentioning her morbid interests, to impress her crush Rocky.
 It turns out Rocky has similar interests to her.

 - In "White Hare", Lincoln dresses as a greaser to impress the new girl Stella.
 In "Be Stella My Heart", he slicks back his hair, Clyde takes off his glasses, and Rusty puts on a suit, again to impress Stella.
 Eventually, Stella becomes their platonic friend.